JonathanUhler/Period-Countdown/README.md

 # Possible Questions
 * [I don't use Mac, how do I use PeriodCountdown?](#I-don't-use-Mac,-how-do-I-use-PeriodCountdown?)
 * [If I don't go to MVHS how do I enter my school's bell schedule?](#If-I-don't-go-to-MVHS-how-do-I-enter-my-school's-bell-schedule?)

-## I don't use Mac, how do I use PeriodCountdown?
-As explained in more detail in the note under **Installation**, MacOS is the only officially supported operating system by Period-Countdown.\
-We greatly apologize for this inconvenience and are working on a solution (please consider contributing or opening an issue if you have any information about how to use ```javapackager``` on Linux and Windows).\
-In the meantime, you will have to run the jarfile directly.
-We also suggest using the project that inspired this: periods.io

 ## If I don't go to MVHS how do I enter my school's bell schedule?
 If you do not attend Mountain View High School, you can use the gendata.py python script located at Period-Countdown/python/gendata.py\